ravi-del/blah-blah/README_waybill.md

 * Then it checks in guava cache if the prefix belongs to the same client.
 If yes, it will proceed to the next step else, it reserves the prefix in the __Prefix Table__ for that specific client and updates it in the guava cache.
 * It gets and updates the starting sequence for generating waybills from __Client Sequence Table__.
 * It then gets the algorithm of client for waybill generation from guava cache.
 If not present it fetches it from __Client Sequence Table__ and updates it in the guava cache.
-* If the lot size is greater than 25, only the first 25 lots are created and populated in __Waybills Table__ and then the Lot information is added in __Lots Table__ with lot status as "_PENDING_".
+* If the lot size is greater than 25, only the first 25 lots are created and populated in __Waybills Table__ and then the Lot information is added in __Lots Table__ with lot status as _"PENDING"_.
-* The later are created by `lambdas` project in AWS lambda which will be triggered after adding the lot information in __Lots Table__ and after the creation of later sequence waybills the status of the lot will be updated to "_READY_".
+* The later are created by `lambdas` project in AWS lambda which will be triggered after adding the lot information in __Lots Table__ and after the creation of later sequence waybills the status of the lot will be updated to _"READY"_.

 #### 2. Lot by ID
 This API gets all the available waybills of a Waybill Lot.</br>